Bankole2000/jojoride/README.md

 # Jojo Ride Project

-Carpool website built with `html5 css3 JS php mysql`
+Work in Progress.
+Carpool webapp currently in development for a client.
+To be built with `html5 css3 JS php mysql`.
+[View Homepage Demo](https://bankole2000.github.io/jojoride)

 ## Collaborators